beloglazov/vim-online-thesaurus/README.md

 ## Usage

-The plugin provides the `:OnlineThesaurusLookup` command to look up the current word under the cursor in an online thesaurus.
-The command makes a request to http://thesaurus.com/, parses results, and displays them in a vertical split in the bottom.
+The plugin provides the `:OnlineThesaurusCurrentWord` command to look up the current word under the cursor in an online thesaurus.
+Alternatively, you can look up any word with `:OnlineThesaurusLookup word`.

+Internally, both commands make a request to http://thesaurus.com/, parse the results, and display them in a vertical split in the bottom.

-By default the `:OnlineThesaurusLookup` command is mapped to `<LocalLeader>K`.
+By default the `:OnlineThesaurusCurrentWord` command is mapped to `<LocalLeader>K`.
 If you haven't remapped `<LocalLeader>`, it defaults to `\`.
 To close the split, just press `q`.

 ## Configuration